Larkhill

 Larkhill is a garrison town in the civil parish of Durrington, Wiltshire, England.
 It lies about 1+3/4 mi west of the centre of Durrington village and 1+1/2 mi north of the prehistoric monument of Stonehenge.
 It is about 10 mi north of Salisbury.

 The settlement has a long association with the British military and originally grew from military camps.
-It is now one of the main garrisons on Salisbury Plain, along with Tidworth Camp, Bulford Camp, and Waterloo Lines at Warminster.
+It is now one of the main garrisons in the Salisbury Plain Training Area, along with Tidworth Camp, Bulford Camp, and Waterloo Lines at Warminster.
 The Royal School of Artillery is at Larkhill and the Royal Artillery moved its main barracks there from Woolwich in 2008.

 Etymology

 Before the military garrison was established the area was known as Lark Hill, part of Durrington Down, owing to it being the highest point in the parish.
 After the first military buildings were established, it came to be known as Larkhill Camp.